What is a SAM Maturity Assessment?

 Understanding where you are on this maturity model in respect to the 4 P’s: People, Process, Products (aka tools) and Partners can be difficult without help.

-Typically it will take a series of workshops to understand this.
+Typically it will take a series of workshops to understand the scope and therefore your SAM maturity level.
 These will cover:

 - Core Software Asset Management – asset identification, asset control and financial management